kagaimiq/jielie/misc/usb-key.md

 The USB download mode in the ROM expects an external crystal oscillator (a BT_OSC oscillator, or a RTC_OSCH one), whose frequency is auto-detected so it doesn't have to be strictly 24 or 12 MHz.

-Series like AC5xxx are presumeably running off some internal oscilaltor, and recent bluetooth series like AD697N presumeably can work without a crystal oscillator already.
+Series like AC5xxx are presumeably running off some internal oscillator, and recent bluetooth series like AD697N presumeably can work without a crystal oscillator already.
 In other cases in order to get into the USB bootloader other methods are used, that being the [ISP_KEY](isp-key.md)